KitsuneSemCalda/pos-install/README.md

 4.Follow the on-screen prompts and instructions

-> Caution :warning:
+> [!WARNING]
- This script performs various system configurations and installations.
+> This script performs various system configurations and installations.
 Review the script and understand the changes it makes before running it.

- Use it at your own risk, and make sure to have backups before making significant changes to your system.
+> Use it at your own risk, and make sure to have backups before making significant changes to your system.

 ## Credits